 The fishing in British Columbia is unmatched if you know where to go.
 Anglers travel from around the world to fish for salmon, halibut, sturgeon, and steelhead.
 It offers first class fishing with a ton of value.
 So, if you’re looking for the best fishing spots in British Columbia, we have ’em!

-Best Fishing Spots in British Columbia
+Best Fishing in British Columbia

-- While on your trip you can catch king salmon, silver salmon, halibut, cod, yellow eye, and many different rockfish.
+While on your trip you can catch king salmon, silver salmon, halibut, cod, yellow eye, and many different rockfish.
 The boats accommodate three or four per boat plus your guide.

 The Skeena River draws its name from the Gitxsan word “Ksan” (or K’Shian – later anglicized to ‘The Skeena’) which means “river of the mists”.
 The prefix ‘Git’ which means “people of” combined with the word ‘Ksan’ renders Gitksan (or Gitxsan), literally “the people of the river of mists”.
 Similarly, the name of the village of Gitanmaax literally means “people who fish by firelight”.

 Steelhead weigh more that twenty pound and chinook over fifty pounders are not uncommon.
 Local biologists have also netted several world-record size chum salmon as well as chinook in excess of one hundred pounds.
 If you’re looking for the best steelhead fishing spots in British Columbia, if not the world, the Skeena River is a contender for the top spot.
 Contact us today to book your spot.

-The Campbell River has good fishing all four seasons.
+The Campbell River

-- Steelhead and cutthroat trout fishing is good during the winter.
+Salmon fishing on the Campbell River is good from May to November.
+Steelhead and cutthroat trout fishing is good during the winter.

 20 to 50 million salmon run through the Fraser River every year, along with good numbers of trout and steelhead.

-The largest lake in British Columbia, Williston Lake holds rainbow trout, kokanee, lake trout, sockeye salmon and Northern pike.
+The largest lake in British Columbia, Williston Lake holds Rainbow trout, Kokanee, lake trout, sockeye salmon and Northern pike.

 A major tributary of the Skeena River, the Bulkley has one of the world’s largest steelhead runs.

 With two late spring runs, along with rainbow trout and salmon, the Dean is a popular steelhead fishing destination.
-It’s not for everybody, but if you’re experienced and want some time on your own from time to time, it’s probably just what the doctor ordered.
+It’s not for everybody, but if you’re an experienced steelhead angler and want some time on your own from time to time, it’s probably just what the doctor ordered.

 We’d love to help you set up this amazing fishing trip in British Columbia.
-The Dean River is known in the world of steelhead fishing for having the hottest, strongest fish around…. they’re fresh from the ocean and they CRUSH flies!Ask For Pricing or More Information
+The Dean River is known in the world of steelhead fishing for having the hottest, strongest fish around…. they’re fresh from the ocean and they CRUSH flies!

 Known as “Trout Town”, the Elk River is a world-class dry fly fishing destination.
 July through October offers excellent fishing for cutthroat and bull trout.